esl/MongooseIM/doc/tutorials/CETS-configure.md

 - information about online XMPP sessions;
 - information about outgoung S2S connections;
-- steam management session IDs;
+- stream management session IDs;
 - information about online MUC rooms.

 If you want to use CETS instead of Mnesia, ensure that these options are set: